IjeomaOdoko/IjeomaOdoko.github.io/README.md

 # [Ijeoma Odoko - Data Analyst/Engineer Portflio](https://ijeomaodoko.github.io/)

-This Github Porflio Page was created using a Bootstrap Theme by Start Boostrap LLC under the MIT License (MIT).
+This Github Portfolio Page was created using a Bootstrap Theme by Start Boostrap LLC under the MIT License (MIT).

-These are the key steps I took to create my github page using the Bootstrap theme.
+Below are the key steps I took to create my GitHub page using the Bootstrap theme:

 ### 1. [Preview the Bootstrap theme here](https://startbootstrap.com/themes/stylish-portfolio/).